jellyfin-archive/jellyfin-docs/general/clients/installing-kodi.md

 The recommended install method is to use the official Jellyfin add-on repository.
 This allows for easy install of the Jellyfin for Kodi add-on, as well as automatically keeping the add-on up to date with the latest version.
 Any other Jellyfin related add-ons that may be built in the future will also be available in this repository.

+The installation method for the repository varies depending on what kind of device you're using, outlined below.

 #### General Use Devices (PCs and Tablets)

 1. Download the repository installer found [here](https://repo.jellyfin.org/releases/client/kodi/repository.jellyfin.kodi.zip).